m-row1709/BIOL0041-Final-Project/README.md

 # BIOL0041-Final-Project
-Markdowns and Files for my BIOL0041 Final Project
+Markdowns and Files for my BIOL0041 Final Project.

 There is one R Markdown file that contains all code used in the project.
 I have attempted to break it down with subheadings.